-The Compensation Committee has established a framework of remuneration for Board members and senior executive officers including executive directors of the Company, which covers all aspects of remuneration including directors' fees, salaries, allowances, bonuses, long term incentive schemes and benefits-in-kind.
-Certain component of the remuneration of the executive directors and key management personnel is linked to the performance of the Company/Group and the individual and aligned with the interests of shareholders to promote the long-term success of the Company through key performance indicators set by the Board on the recommendation of the Compensation Committee and takes into consideration the role of prudent risk taking in accordance with the risk management framework of the Company.
+Executive directors do not receive directors' fees.
+Certain component of the remuneration of the executive directors and key management personnel is linked to the performance of the Company/Group and the individual and aligned with the interests of shareholders and other stakeholders to promote the long-term success of the Company through key performance indicators set by the Board on the recommendation of the Compensation Committee and takes into consideration the role of prudent risk taking in accordance with the risk management framework of the Company.
 The performance of executive directors and key management personnel is reviewed individually by the Compensation Committee and the Board on an annual basis.